+Taxes for Self-Employed.
 What is Self Employment Tax?

 Am I self employed?

-What is self employment tax
+What is self employment tax?

 Self Employment Contribution Action (SECA 1954)

-How do I pay self employment tax?
+How to pay taxes for self-employed (How do I pay self employment tax)?

 - On a Form 1040 ES, also known as a Schedule SE

-Please note that Form 1040 ES / Schedule C is for making estimated tax payments throughout the year.
+Form 1040 ES / Schedule C is for making estimated tax payments throughout the year.
 Estimated tax payments are made four times a year.
-Check out the following article for more information on estimated tax payments, What are Estimated Tax Payments and How do You Make Them?
+Self-employed individuals are expected to make quarterly, estimated tax payments.
+To learn more check out this article, What are Estimated Tax Payments and How do You Make Them?

 About Falcon Expenses

-Falcon Expenses is an iOS solution for expense tracking and management.
-Scan receipts, we type merchant, date and amount, auto-track mileage expenses via GPS and log billable hours with an integrated timer.
-Quickly organize expenses by time period, project or client and easily prepare reports for email to anyone in PDF or spreadsheet formats, all from your phone.
-Use for reimbursements, taxes, record keeping or invoicing.
-Falcon Expenses is great for professionals, freelancers, realtors, business travelers, truckers and more.
-Find out more, here.
+Automatically track mileage expenses and expenses, keep an odometer log, receipt vault and log billable hours.
+Quickly organize expenses by time period, project, or client.
+Easily prepare reports to email to anyone in PDF or spreadsheet formats, all from your phone.
+Use for keeping track of tax deductions, reimbursements, taxes, record keeping, and more.
+Falcon Expenses is great for self-employed, freelancers, realtors, business travelers, truckers, and more.

 Was this article helpful?